Simone's health story

 Working with a naturopath

 I remember a point in time when I realised that I had to make a change.
-I had to do something different if I wanted to be well.
+I had to do something differently if I wanted to be well.
 Returning to the doctor every few months to be prescribed with another round of antibiotics wasn't an option any more if I wanted to steer the direction of my health.

 I laugh to think back over all the health problems I had at the time because I presented to the naturopath complaining about acne!
 To be fair, I had no idea the range of conditions that a naturopath can deal with.